Institut

 Socially engaged art

 There has been a history of roughly 100 years to socially engaged art.
 Artistic practice in this field understands itself beyond the symbolic as a tool of immediate social transformation.
 Today, a growing number of artists are beginning to consciously return to the social.
 The Stechlin-Institut sees itself as an actor in the field of socially engaged art.
 It wants to activate the social potential of artistic thinking and expand the scope of artistic action.
+The Stechlin Institute sees itself as an actor in the field of socially engaged art.
+It aims to make the potential of artistic thinking socially effective and to expand the scope of action of art.

 Art at the Stechlin-Institut